Brawltendo/NFS-Rivals-Framerate-Unlocker/README.md

 - Open Origin/EA App and navigate to NFS Rivals' game properties, then go to the advanced launch options.
   - Pick `Need for Speed Rivals (x64)` from the dropdown, as this mod only works with the 64-bit version of the game.
-  - Copy these commands into the command line arguments box: `-disable-client-correction false -Client.VisualFrameInterpolation true -GameTime.MaxVariableFps 200 -RenderDevice.VsyncEnable 0 -Ant.InterpolatePoses false`
-    - Feel free to change `GameTime.MaxVariableFps` to whatever value above 30 FPS you want, and you can also remove `RenderDevice.VsyncEnable 0` if you prefer vsync to be enabled.
+	- If this option doesn't exist, or you're on the Steam version, don't worry about it as it's already the default.
 - Download the latest release from the `Releases` section on this page, and copy the contents of the archive to NFS Rivals' root directory.
 - Download the latest version of Frosty Mod Manager from [here](https://github.com/CadeEvs/FrostyToolsuite/releases), launch it, and add NFS Rivals as a game.
 Then go to File->Pack->Import, and import `RivalsUnlocked.fbpack` file from the `Scripts` folder in your Rivals directory.
 Click `Apply Mods(s)`, and from there you should be able to launch the game through Frosty with everything working as intended.
+- If you want to change the max framerate, open `commands.txt` in your Rivals directory and change the value of `-GameTime.MaxVariableFps 200` to whatever value above FPS you'd like.
+- If you prefer to have vsync enabled you can also remove `-RenderDevice.VsyncEnable 0` from `commands.txt` or set its value to 1.

 # Special Thanks
 - EA/Criterion Games/Ghost Games for developing and publishing this game.